Tribal tattoos are among the most popular tattoo styles, especially for those who favor both meaning and masculinity in their tattoo designs.

 They are passionate lovers but be careful; they tend to switch their moods at the drop of a hat.

 A tribal cancer tattoo can give that bold look to your emotional demeanor.

 - Leo Tribal Tattoos

-The bold and ferocious feline represents a Leo.
+The bold and wild feline represents a Leo.

 A lion tattoo emulates strength and power.

 The Leo zodiac sign is part of the fire signs, and it’s no surprise they are the kings and queens of the jungle.

 Their royal status shines through their need to be the center of attention.

 A Leo tribal tattoo is an excellent way to add a sleek design took to a vivacious animal.